guskoro/content-based-image-retrieval/README.md

 # content-based-image-retrieval

-This is just for completing collage project building image retrieval based on content, and we use color extraction
+This is just for completing collage project building image retrieval based on content.
+In this case we choose color extraction.
+This program is build using **python**

 Let's get started